MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/menus-and-context-menus.md

 - Are invoked by right clicking (or an equivalent action, such as pressing and holding with your finger).
 - Are associated with an element via its [ContextFlyout](/uwp/api/windows.ui.xaml.uielement.contextflyout) property.

-In cases where your context menu will include common commands (such as Copy, Cut, Paste, Delete, Share, or text selection commands), use CommandBarFlyout and group these common commands together as primary commands so that they will be shown as a single, horizontal row in the context menu.
+In cases where your context menu will include common commands (such as Copy, Cut, Paste, Delete, Share, or text selection commands), use [command bar flyout](command-bar-flyout.md) and group these common commands together as primary commands so that they will be shown as a single, horizontal row in the context menu.

-In cases where your context menu will not include common commands, either CommandBarFlyout or MenuFlyout can be used to show a context menu.
+In cases where your context menu will not include common commands, either [command bar flyout](command-bar-flyout.md) or [menu flyout](menus.md) can be used to show a context menu.
 We recommend using CommandBarFlyout because it provides more functionality than MenuFlyout and, if desired, can achieve the same behavior and look of MenuFlyout by using only secondary commands.

 ## Menus